-For tax year 2013, the credit is worth as much as $1,030 for eligible taxpayers 65 and older who either own or rent their home.
+For tax year 2015, the credit is worth as much as $1,070 for eligible taxpayers 65 and older who either own or rent their home.
 The credit is refundable, meaning that if a taxpayer does not have an offsetting state tax liability, or has a liability that is smaller than the credit, they receive a check from the Commonwealth for either the entire credit or for the portion left after taxes are paid.
 See: TIR 15-11: Annual Update of Real Estate Tax Credit for Certain Persons Age 65 and Older .

 Seniors who live in public or subsidized housing are not eligible for the credit.

-Brian Lynch, of DOR's office of Advocacy, Training and Communication, will conduct informational sessions on the credit in various Massachusetts Council on Aging (COA) offices.
+DOR's Brian Lynch will conduct informational sessions on the credit in various Massachusetts senior centers and Council on Aging (COA) offices.
 We hope to see you there!

 |March 3rd, 11:00 am||Weymouth Senior Center||182 Green St. Weymouth, MA 02191|

 |March 4th, 9:30 am||Wayland Senior Center||41 Cochituate Rd.
 Wayland, MA 01778|